abhijithgkrishna/abhijithgkrishna/README.md

 - 👋 Hi, I’m @abhijithgkrishna
 - 👀 I’m interested in Web Development, App Development, ML
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on react projects
+- 💞️ I’m looking to collaborate on flutter projects
 - 📫 [Connect with me](https://www.linkedin.com/in/abhijith-g-864a9816a/)

 <!---